susanBuck/notes/05_Laravel/06_Databases.md

 Before we can start digging into Laravel's database capabilities, we need to create a database to work with.

-We'll do this via command line, so start by initiating mysql:
+We'll do this via command line, which can be done by initiating MAMP's MySQL executable:

 Windows: